Association of Malayalam Movie Artists

-The Association of Malayalam Movie Artists, abbreviated as AMMA, is an Indian organization of film actors and actresses working in the Malayalam cinema, formed in 1994.
+The Association of Malayalam Movie Artists, abbreviated as AMMA, is an Indian organization of film actors and actresses working in the Malayalam cinema.
+Formed in 1994, the association has its headquarters at Kochi.

 Governing body

 The governing body serves for three years.
-It includes a President, two Vice-presidents, General Secretary, Joint Secretary, Treasurer and other Executive Committee members.
+It includes a President, two vice-presidents, General Secretary, Joint Secretary, Treasurer and other Executive Committee members.
 Only members with life membership status can become a member of the governing body.

 AMMA Executive Committee Members (2024–2027), before the committee's dissolution following allegations of misconduct, August 2024.